Remarul 16 Februarie: History

-The company's history dates back to the Austro-Hungarian period - 1870, with the creation of a railway workshop to serve the Cluj–Oradea line (Grosswardein-Klausenburg railway.); the works repaired wagons and locomotives.
+The company's history dates back to the Austro-Hungarian period - 1870, with the creation of a railway workshop to serve the Cluj–Oradea line (Grosswardein-Klausenburg railway); the works repaired wagons and locomotives.

 The initial wooden works building was constructed in 1870, this was replaced by substantial rolling stock works on the current site in 1874 - a locomotive repair shed of 1653m2, a wagon repair shed of 3200m2 and a mechanical workshop of 2190m2.
 With additional offices, warehouses the site had an area of nearly 36,000m2.

-In 1882 the works employed 200, by the 1890 the number had risen to nearly 500.
-In 1918 (as a result of the Union of Transylvania with Romania) the works became the Atelierele CFR Cluj, and from 1929 to 1940 was named Inspecţia Atelierelor Principale CFR Cluj.
+In 1882 the works employed 200, by 1890 the number had risen to nearly 500.
+In 1918 (as a result of the Union of Transylvania with Romania) the works became the Atelierele CFR Cluj, and from 1929 to 1940 it was named Inspecţia Atelierelor Principale CFR Cluj.
 The works was expanded and rebuilt during the 1920s and 30s with older buildings demolished - by 1938 the expanded works employed 1675.